Ecological and Sustainable Living Internship

 Marie earned her Bachelor's degree in Psychology and Masters in Social Work.
 With 17 years experience in social services, Marie has served in a variety of settings, such as domestic violence shelters, youth programs and mental health clinics.
 Most recently, she worked with Community Supported Shelters in Eugene, Oregon, as a camp facilitator and service navigator for unhoused folks seeking resources, community and care.
 Being on many teams, she has witnessed the importance of collaboration, creating clear organizational systems and communicating well.
 A white cisgender woman born middle class in the United States, she is committed to the ongoing work of deconstructing power and privilege.

 Included in your stay is a bed in our shared dormitories.
-These freshly renovated spaces are comfortable, bright, and open-air; with mosquito nets, ceiling fans and bunk beds.
+These freshly renovated spaces are screened in, comfortable, bright, and open-air; they include ceiling fans, bunk beds with personal lights and storage shelves.
 We provide a pillow, sheets and a light blanket.
 Camping is an option if you want more privacy during certain times of the year (costs are the same), but you will need to bring your own gear and bedding.
 Please check with us before planning to camp.
 We also have limited upgrades to our fully furnished, open-air private rooms for an additional cost.

-All of our animal products come from locally raised, pastured animals.
-Reasonable accommodation for vegetarians, vegans and those with food allergies can be made.
+All of our animal products come from locally-raised, pastured animals.
+Reasonable accommodation for vegans and those with food allergies can be made.
 Please indicate your needs in your application and upon your arrival.

 Transportation & Travel